pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 Note: Here are our pass-thru methods

 1. We can pass in our scopes
-2. Or we can specify that it's aonymous
+2. Or we can specify that it's anonymous

 ----